-Are you interested in a career as a public leader in the Evangelical Lutheran Church in America?
+Are you interested in a becoming a public leader of the Evangelical Lutheran Church in America?

 Go to elca.org/en/Our-Work/Leadership/Vocation-Become-a-Leader to read about different careers for service in the ELCA.
 Rostered leadership includes serving as a pastors, Associate in Ministry, Deaconess and Diaconal Minister.